 (2) The stages of HD must be explained.

-(2.1) HD-mutation (CAG-expansion beyond normal range) not present: HD is excluded.
+(2.1) HD-mutation (CAG-repeat-expansion beyond normal range) not present: HD is excluded.

-Action: No action beyond a healthy lifestyle and avoidance of chronic stress.
+Action: It must be made completely clear to these individuals that they are healthy in regard to HD.
+No action beyond a healthy lifestyle and avoidance of chronic stress.

 Stage 1 - Presymptomatic: no signs or symptoms and no functional limitations, abnormal findings in biomarkers.